Table of Contents

 Creativity techniques are thinking tools or methods to generate ideas or solve business problems.
-They are also useful to uncover insights (spot opportunities), and to create new or improve products, services as well as brands and businesses.
+They are also useful to uncover insights (spot opportunities), and to create new or improve products, services as well as brands.

 Why use creativity techniques in business?

 In a world that is fast-moving, and changing, seeing the world through new lens, or finding new solutions to problems requires new ways of thinking.
 History also abounds with businesses that failed to grow, because they failed to see a problem coming or failed to think differently.
 For example, Kodak in analogue film, Blockbuster in video, and Woolworths and BHS in retail.
 So view ‘creativity’ as a business weapon.

 What is creativity?

 Creativity is simply a thinking process; it is both an art and a science.
 Appreciating different ways of thinking also helps lift the lid on how creativity works and better understand how to apply creative thinking to a business.
 Understanding the principles behind the techniques also helps you devise new creativity techniques or processes.

 Example creative techniques